-As stated above, the highest exposures likely occur in glass reinforced plastic workers.
-Therefore, exposures in these workers were reviewed in more detail.
-The most detailed study in the US was conducted by Lemasters et al. (20), who compiled 1500 occupational exposure values from 28 manufacturers of glass reinforces plastic products.
+The most detailed study on exposures in the US of glass-reinforced plastic workers was conducted by Lemasters et al. (20), who compiled 1500 occupational exposure values from 28 manufacturers of glass-reinforced plastic products.
 [A value of 38 companies was listed in Table VI of the study.
 According to the text, 2 or more exposure sources were available at 15 companies.
 It appears that the number in the table defines total exposure sources that could include multiple plants and both open and press-mold processes at the same location.]
 The exposures values were retrospectively obtained form industrial hygiene surveys conducted by companies, NIOSH, and OSHA from 1969 through 1981.
-Means, 95% confidence intervals (CI), and standard deviation (SD) intervals were estimated, and are summarized in Table 12.
+Means, 95% confidence intervals (CI), and standard deviations (SD) were estimated, and are summarized in Table 12.
 Mean exposures in workers directly exposed in open mold processes ranged from 5 to 82 ppm, with most values measured at 24-82 ppm.
-The values were generally higher than mean exposures observed in workers directly exposed to press mold processes, 11-26 ppm.
+The values were generally higher than mean exposures observed in workers directly exposed to press mold processes, which were 11-26 ppm.